barvian/thesis/paper.md

 #### Controllers

 Besides the aforementioned point of separating view-related concerns into their own `UIView` subclasses, `UIViewController`s were used in a seemingly traditional way throughout this application.
-Each individual screen, including each tab, the new reflection modal, the relaxation exercises, etc. are represented with one `UIViewController`, which creates and manages its subviews and occasionally interfaces with the Realm database.
+Each individual screen, including each tab, the new reflection modal, the relaxation exercises, etc., are represented with one `UIViewController`, which creates and manages its subviews and occasionally interfaces with the Realm database.

 Beyond these, a custom `UIViewController` subclass was created named `SlidingViewController` that manages paginated view controllers with a nearly identical API to Apple's own `UITabBarController`.
 This class is used in the welcome tutorial and the calming scene relaxation exercise shown above.